-The fee is $135 for the first initial interview session due to the additional analysis involved.
-Additional sessions are $100 for a state licensed Marriage and Family Therapist, Professional Counselor, or social worker.
-If money is a major issue, referral to a non-licensed, degreed counselor on a sliding scale plan or a lay counselor may be recommended.
-However, it should be realized that the cost of a divorce will far exceed any amount of money expended on therapy.
+Your mental health insurance will usually pay for your family counseling as an "adjustment disorder."
+We accept most insurance including Medicaid.
+Our family counseling service in Wichita has a fee of $145 for the first initial interview session due to the additional analysis involved.
+Additional sessions are $125 for a state licensed Marriage and Family Therapist, Professional Counselor, or Social Worker.
+If money is a major issue you may apply for a sliding scale, referral to a non-licensed, degreed counselor on a sliding scale plan or a lay counselor may be recommended.
+However, it should be realized that the emotional or legal cost of a divorce, loss of a child custody case, or unresolved family conflict will far exceed any amount of money expended on therapy.

-Because of the many variables involved the outcome is hard to determine, but in cases where the couple is willing to do what is suggested and stay in treatment long enough for things to be resolved, most couples recover from the difficulties and remain married.
-Although we never recommend divorce, if the couple chooses to divorce, the therapist will do everything possible to help the clients through this difficult time.
+Because of the many variables involved, the outcome of Christian family counseling is hard to determine, but in cases where the family is willing to do what is suggested and stay in treatment long enough for things to be resolved, most couples recover from the difficulties and remain together.
+Although we never recommend divorce, if the couple chooses to divorce or separate, the therapist will do everything possible to help the clients through this difficult time.

 The longer you wait before getting help for family problems, the more intrenched they tend to become.
 Call our office manager at 316-677-7646 for an appointment with one of our experienced caring family counselors.